flutter/plugins/packages/e2e/README.md

 # e2e

 This package enables self-driving testing of Flutter code on devices and emulators.
-It can adapt the test results in a format that is compatible with `flutter drive` and native Android instrumentation testing.
+It adapts flutter_test results into a format that is compatible with `flutter drive` and native Android instrumentation testing.

 iOS support is not available yet, but is planned in the future.